 The majority of ETC transactions are collected via SunPass®, the ETC system operated by the Enterprise and available for use on System facilities as well as the Department-owned toll roads and bridges throughout the State.
-ETC transactions processed and collected through SunPass register automatically through the use of a SunPass transponder or interoperable transponder, including those discussed above, and are deducted from the customer's prepaid account.
+ETC transactions processed and collected through SunPass register automatically through the use of a SunPass transponder or interoperable transponder, including those discussed below, and are deducted from the customer's prepaid account.
 Customers with a SunPass or other interoperable transponder pay the SunPass Toll rates, which are the lowest rates on all System facilities.
-SunPass is interoperable with other ETC systems in the State, including the Central Florida Expressway Authority's E-Pass system and Lee County's LeeWay system, as well as ETC systems in 21 states outside of Florida.
-The Enterprise has an agreement with Georgia's State Road and Tollway Authority and the North Carolina Turnpike Authority which allows for interoperability between SunPass, Peach Pass, and NC Quick Pass transponders.
-Additionally, since 2021, the Enterprise has been a full member of the E-ZPass Group, which also allows for SunPass interoperability in 16 states across the Northeast and Midwest United States.
-Most recently, in Fiscal Year 2023, the Enterprise entered into a connection with the Central Hub (the Kansas Turnpike Authority, Oklahoma Turnpike Authority, and several regional mobility and tollway authorities in Texas), which established interoperability between SunPass, K-Tag, PikePass, and TollTag.
+SunPass is interoperable with other ETC systems within the State, and with ETC systems that operate in 21 other states.